pmelsted/bifrost/README.md

 **In which order are inserted the colors?**

 A color corresponds to an input file the graph was built/updated from.
 The order in which the colors are inserted is the same as the order of the files given by parameter `-r` and parameter `-s`.
 However, in case both parameters `-r` and `-s` are used, no assumption can be made on whether the files given by parameter `-s` will be inserted before or after the ones given by parameter `-r`.

+**Different runs of Bifrost on the same dataset with the same parameters produces graphs with different unitigs.
+Which graph is correct?**

+All of them.
+The difference between the graphs resides in circular unitigs (unitigs connecting to themselves) which are their own connected components ("isolated").
+These unitigs can have a different sequence from one run to another because the starting position will be different, yet they represent exactly the same sequence.
+As an example, circular unitig ATAT composed of 3-mers can also be represented with sequence TATA.

 ## Troubleshooting